UnitedEffects/ueauth/README.md

         * figure out permissions per endpoint required...
         * read/write/admin scopes?
         * update modifiedby data
-* How do Invites work?
-Group setting for open registration vs invites.
-We should generate an initial long lived code.
-Both displayed and emailed.
-You can use it to create an account but it won’t activate until you click the confirmation email or until admin verifies you.
+* How do invites work?
+We set up iat with an email meta tag to lock it to a user for locked groups.
+We will want to figure out how to manage and track invites... maybe a complimentary collection?
-    * For invites: Admin query pending accounts.
-Admin confirm pending accounts.
+    * As an additional option, we should allow for access requests, meaning a user can creae an account and an admin can confirm.
+No access until confirmation.
 * Setup CD to QA
 * Views
     * need login errors to rendor as a view rather than json